 If you are just arriving from County Road 407 …Welcome!
-I am sure you enjoyed Cindy’s beautiful table as much as I did!
+I am sure you enjoyed Cindy’s beautiful vintage inspired table as much as I did!
 Of course, I also adore her decorating style and her lovely blog as well!

 For my post, I decided to design two Valentine’s Day vignettes using flowers and a few vintage items…

-Beginning with my first vintage inspiration…these napkins.
+Beginning with my first vintage inspiration…floral napkins.

 A few years ago, my mother-in-law handed down these very special napkins to me.
 Aren’t they beautiful?
 She embroidered them herself and I am so honored to have them in my possession.
 Since she created them when my husband was just a baby, they definitely count as vintage!
 Although she gifted me a whole set, I chose the pink and white ones for my Valentine’s vignettes.